MIDA offers the following assistance to investors:

 The application for expatriate posts will be processed and a decision made within four weeks from the date of complete information received.

-- PC1 form - for import duty exemption on machinery and equipment only for Agriculture Sector
+- PC1 - Import duty and/or sales tax exemption on machinery and equipment only for Agriculture Sector

-- PC2 form - for import duty exemption on raw materials and component
+- PC2 - Import duty and/or sales tax exemption on raw materials and component